Syed-K-Jafri/E-Commerce-Site/README.md

 Syed Jafri

-This web applicaiton is a clone of Amazon Website
+This web application is a clone of Amazon Website

 It contains login, home and checkout page.